A POWER-BUILDER CAMPAIGN

 The Rise 189 campaign grew out of a number of concerned parents, students, teachers, and community members who came together in hopes of elevating the district to new levels.
-We envision a School District 189 where all students thrive and perform on grade level.
+We envision a School District 189 where all students thrive and perform at grade level.

 In order to pinpoint critical areas of improvement, Rise189 analyzed data regarding educational outcomes and policies at the local, statewide, and national level.
 We knocked on our neighbors’ doors in the district to garner feedback from the community about their vision for the district.
 Nearly a third of respondents felt that the standard of teaching and curriculum needed to be improved.

-Thus, we created the Rise 189 campaign to introduce these policy solutions and help district to rise to new levels of excellence where every student realizes their fullest potential.
+Thus, we created the Rise 189 campaign to introduce these policy solutions and help the district to rise to new levels of excellence where every student realizes their fullest potential.
 We believe that involving community members in the important decisions that are made regarding the district is crucial in achieving a more excellent and equitable education for the children in our community.

-Report progress of strategic plan to the community annually.
-Annually, a third party evaluator will report to the community the district’s progress on implementing its current strategic plan including an analysis of what has been implemented, when, and how.
+- Report progress of strategic plan to the community annually.
+Annually, a third party evaluator will report to the community the district’s progress on implementing its current strategic plan, including an analysis of what has been implemented, when, and how.

 - Record and televise all school board meetings.
 Record all school board meetings on local cable and online.
 Create an archival system for all meetings on the district’s website.